anthonyburrow/NumericalMethods/hw1/README.md

 ## Running the code

 To change the equation for which a solution may be found, alter the "./config/params" file.
+This same file is used for both executables.
 On the third line of this file, the coefficients are to be entered (separated by spaces, from highest to lowest order).
 This file is read during runtime, so you don't have to recompile when changing equations.

 From the *root* directory, run the executable with either `./bin/myquadratic_single` or `./bin/myquadratic`.